VJ Kumar: Learning Has No Age Limit

 Reynolds Community College prides itself on being the college "where outstanding careers get started!"
 After meeting VJ Kumar, we can also add "where outstanding learners make a difference!"

-"Don't let your age stop you from going to school."
-VJ Kumar, Lifelong Learner.
+"Don't let your age stop you from going to school." – VJ Kumar, Lifelong Learner.

 As he told me during our conversation:

 He has been in the financial consulting business for 17 years with other business endeavors.
 He is an entrepreneur operating an independent financial consultancy practice.
-His job entails helping individuals with retirement plans, annuities, life and health insurance, long-term care coverage, and education savings plans to ensure his clients' needs and goals are within their budget.
+His job entails helping individuals with retirement plans, annuities, life and health insurance, long-term care coverage, and education savings plans to ensure his clients' needs and goals are within their budgets.